 The information provided herein is not intended to be and should not be construed as advice within the meaning of Section 15B of the Securities Exchange Act of 1934, and Wells Fargo will not be acting as your municipal advisor under the municipal advisor rules ("Muni Advisor Rules") of the Securities and Exchange Commission ("SEC") and the SEC's guidance in its Registration of Municipal Advisors Frequently Asked Questions dated May 19, 2014, as supplemented (collectively, "Muni Advisor Rules").

-Please be advised that any information in the Materials regarding municipal derivatives is being provided by WFBNA as a swap dealer and that any swap offered or recommended in the Materials is being offered or recommended by WFBNA as a swap dealer.
-No part of the Materials is intended to be and should not be construed as an offer or recommendation of a municipal derivatives service or product by WFS, as underwriter, for purposes of Municipal Securities Rulemaking Board Rule G-17, or otherwise.
+Please be advised that any information in the Materials regarding municipal derivatives is being provided by WFBNA as a swap dealer and that any swap offered or recommended in the Materials is being offered or recommended by WFBNA as a swap dealer and should not be construed as an offer or recommendation of a municipal derivatives cor product by WFS, as underwriter, for purposes of Municipal Securities Rulemaking Board Rule G-17, or otherwise.
 You should consult with your own financial and/or municipal, legal, accounting, tax, and other advisors, as applicable, to the extent you deem appropriate.
 If you would like a municipal advisor that has legal fiduciary duties to you, you are certainly free to engage a municipal advisor to serve in that capacity.